liuzhenyu-yyy/liuzhenyu-yyy.github.io/_posts/2022-09-08-Summary of IVF project.md

 <!-- outline-start -->

-Our recent work evaluating the safety of mosaic IVF embryo transfer has been published recently.
+Our research work evaluating the safety of mosaic IVF embryo transfer has been published recently.
 Here I briefly summarized research progress of this project.

 <!-- outline-end -->